hossamAhmedSalah/devops_depi/README.md

 ```bash
 wget https://raw.githubusercontent.com/hossamAhmedSalah/devops_depi/refs/heads/main/cat.jpeg
 ```
+- create this file `request_payload.json` as it would be used to send the data to the model to make predictions on it.
 - You would need to path the image to the tensorflow serving server and resnet expect images to be in a certain shape and dimensions so I made a utility script in python :  [image_preprocessing.py](https://github.com/hossamAhmedSalah/devops_depi/blob/main/image_preprocessing.py)
+- To use this file you would run `python3 script.py <image_path> <mode>` make sure you have the libraries installed
+  - mode can be `append` or `overwrtie` as this script can be used sequentially to preprocess the images before passing it to the server, it save the image in the `request_payload.json` file.